Sen. Toomey suggests Luther Strange write-in campaign to replace Roy Moore

-WASHINGTON — Republican Sen. Pat Toomey on Sunday said Alabama Senate candidate Roy Moore should "step aside" and suggested incumbent Sen. Luther Strange as a potential write-in candidate to replace him.
+WASHINGTON — Republican Sen. Pat Toomey on Sunday said Alabama Senate candidate Roy Moore should "step aside" and suggested current Sen. Luther Strange as a potential write-in candidate to defeat him.

-During an interview on Sunday’s “Meet The Press,” Toomey also would not say whether Republicans would be better or worse off if Moore is elected as Alabama’s next senator, and he did not rule out the possibility that Republicans could refuse to seat Moore if he wins the special election against Democrat Doug Jones on Dec.
-12th.
+During an interview on Sunday’s “Meet The Press,” Toomey, R-Pa., would not say whether it would be better or worse for Senate Republicans if Moore is elected as Alabama’s next senator, and he did not rule out the possibility that Republicans could work to unseat Moore if he wins the special election against Democrat Doug Jones on Dec.
+12.

-“You know, this is a terrible situation, nearly 40-year-old allegation, we'll probably never know for sure exactly what happened," the Pennsylvania Republican said.
+“You know, this is a terrible situation, nearly 40-year-old allegation, we'll probably never know for sure exactly what happened," Toomey said.
 "But from my point of view, you know, I have to say, I think the accusations have more credibility than the denial.
 I think it would be best if Roy would just step aside.”

 Toomey also called Strange, who lost the Republican primary against Moore earlier this year, "a good candidate" for a write-in campaign, while noting the difficulty of being elected without being on the ballot.

-This week, The Washington Post outlined stories of Moore’s relationships with teenage girls while he was in his early 30s, including a woman who said Moore initiated a sexual encounter with her when she was 14.
+This week, The Washington Post reported on Moore’s relationships with teenage girls while he was in his early 30s, including a woman who said Moore initiated a sexual encounter with her when she was 14.

 "I think Republicans have addressed this in a thoughtful and responsible way, right?
 We've got a 40-year-old allegation that is unprovable, probably," Toomey said.
 "And despite that, many of us are suggesting that the preponderance of the evidence seems to support the accuser and, therefore, many of us, I'll speak for myself, would prefer for Roy to step aside.
 I think that's a responsible way to approach this."